-Most water sports can be practiced in the Bay of Francis, one of the most beautiful of the island, with its high white backgrounds, which are real lagoons, accessible by boat.
-You can speak to the fishermen, who will show you a passionate part of the coast and especially its Franciscan eight islets, where such evocative names: Anonymous, Oscar, Thierry, Pele, Long, Frigate, Rabbit and Lavigne.
-This is where is the "bath of Josephine."
+Most water activities are available in the bay of Francis, one of the most beautiful on the island, with its high white backgrounds, which form true lagoon, accessible by boat.
+You can go to fishermen, you will discover some passion with the Franciscan coast and especially his eight islets, with such evocative names: Anonymous, Oscar, Thierry, Pele, Long, Frigate, Rabbit and Lavigne.
+This is where lies the " bathtub Josephine."

-As most of the coastlines, wildlife and flora of the islets are protected: bring your garbage, not from photographing your memories with bits of nature, respect the areas and periods of fishing ... preserve these treasures!
+As most coastlines, wildlife and flora of the islets are protected: bring your waste, photograph without leaving your memories with bits of nature, observe the areas and periods of peaches... preserve these treasures!

-Le François a regular stop tour of the gigs taking place in late July-early August.
-François teams are often well placed in charts, in constant competition with the neighboring town, Le Robert.
-Common fishermen, they have developed expertise in the handling of the skiff, the wooden boat that is balanced by the address of "yoleurs" hanging on "wood prepared."
+Le François regular stop of the tour gigs held in late July- early August.
+François teams are often well placed in the charts, in constant competition with the neighboring town, Le Robert.
+Common fishermen, they have developed an expertise in handling the gig, this wooden boat that holds in balance with the address of " yoleurs " hanging from " prepared wood."

 The festival begins Sept.
 29 at St. Michael's, named after the patron saint of the town.